WiseLibs/wise-river/README.md

  2. `resolve(x)` behaves the same as with regular promises, except that the fulfillment value of a Stream is always `undefined`.
 The stream's fulfillment can still be delayed by passing a promise.
 After invoking this function you cannot `write` any more values to the stream.
  3. `reject(x)` behaves the same as with regular promises.
 After a stream is rejected, all processing stops and any values in the stream are discarded.

+### .observe([*concurrency*], *callback*) -> *this*

+Registers the `callback` function to be invoked for each item that enters the stream.
+The callback can return a promise to indicate that it is "processing" the item.
+If a `concurrency` number is provided, only that many items will be processed at a time.
+The default is `0` which signifies infinite concurrency.

+If the `callback` throws an exception or returns a rejected promise, the stream will stop and will be rejected with the same error.

+**This is the most primitive method of an HonestStream.
+All other methods are derived from this one.**

 ### .fork(*count = 2*) -> *array of streams*

 Forks a stream into several destinations and returns an array of those streams.
 By default it will fork into two branches, but you can specify exactly how many branches you want.